ovh/docs/pages/platform/data-processing/41_TUTORIAL_wordcount/guide.en-gb.md

 data_clean.show()

-# Final step : like on the beginning, we can group again words and sort them by the most used
+# Final step : like in the beginning, we can group again words and sort them by the most used
 result = data_clean.withColumn('word', f.explode(f.col('words_clean'))) \
   .groupBy('word') \
   .count().sort('count', ascending=False) \